-Academic Honesty Policy Philosophy statement
+Academic Integrity Policy Philosophy Statement

 Our aim is to encourage all members of our community to share their personal learning and understanding in a principled manner.
 Principled action requires respecting one's own intellectual property as well as that of others.
-Acknowledging our sources and developing personal understanding from other sources shows our academic ethos.
+We demonstrate our academic ethos by acknowledging our sources and developing personal understanding from other sources.